This Hawaiian mayor is scoring touchdowns for clean energy

 But when President Trump made the announcement that he would pull the United States out of the Paris Climate Accord — an international agreement backed by 194 countries, with the goal of forestalling disastrous levels of global warming — Carvalho knew he had to do something.

 A 6-foot-5-inch former NFL guard, Carvalho threw his weight behind the international agreement.
-In early June, he joined Hawaii Governor David Y. Ige and other Hawaiian state and county officials to independently sign support for the agreement, making Hawaii the first state to enact laws enforcing the treaty’s commitments in their own communities.
+In early June, Kauai’s mayor joined Hawaii Governor David Y. Ige and other Hawaiian state and county officials to independently sign support for the agreement, making Hawaii the first state to enact laws enforcing the treaty’s commitments in their own communities.

 “Now, in football terms — sorry,” he interrupts himself, laughing, “it’s just how it is!
 I’m always telling my team, we’re on the 10-yard line!
 You gotta pass that ordinance or pass that policy, because climate change is coming!